The Beaver (newspaper)

 The Beaver is the fortnightly newspaper of the LSE Students' Union at the London School of Economics, England.

 The Beaver has had some of its stories being picked up by the national press.
 One thousand copies are published and distributed around campus every other Tuesday during term time.
 Articles are also published online daily.
-The Beaver is governed its society which is free for any LSE student to join.
+The Beaver is governed by its society which is free for any LSE student to join.
 The paper is made up of sections News, Opinion and Features in addition to its magazine Flipside.
 The Beaver also produces Beaver Sound, a multimedia podcast platform.

 History

 Named after the school's mascot, the beaver, which was chosen "as representing an industrious animal with social habits", The Beaver newspaper was first published in its recognised format on 5 May 1949, and is one of the oldest student newspapers in the UK.
 The British Library of Political and Economic Science holds print and digital archives of the paper dating back to this first issue, which was christened by George Bernard Shaw, one of the LSE's founders.
 Since then it has gone through several makeovers, survived LSE's turbulent history and emerged to be one of the most respected and widely read student newspapers in the UK.